qaware/from-rest-to-grpc-workshop/workshop/exercise-3/README.md

 }
 ```

-Additionally, we can generated an OpenAPI v2 definition as well.
+Additionally, we can generate an OpenAPI v2 definition as well.
 Again, we need to enhance the proto file with
 additional options.
 Extend the `proto/beer.proto` with the following content:
 ```proto
 import "protoc-gen-openapiv2/options/annotations.proto";